Product Name:

 Antibody Immunogen Sequence: EAN(pY)HLY(bA)C

-Antibody Immunogen Description: Corresponds to amino acid residues E381 to Y387; In the region between the kinase catalytic and RHIM domains.
-This is a major in vivo phosphorylation site in RIPK1.
+Antibody Immunogen Description: Corresponds to amino acid residues E381 to Y387; in the region between the kinase catalytic and RHIM domains.
+The effect of Y384 phosphorylation is unclear.
+This is the major site of in vivo phosphorylation of RIPK1 based on ≥296 mass spectrometry reports recorded in PhosphoSitePlus.

 Antibody Concentration: 1 mg/ml